 - Regional synthesis of approaches and lessons learned shared via CSV and CCAFS platforms.

 - Policy review applies gender and equity filter to identify incentives and barriers for inclusive and equitable ACIS.

-The World Agroforestry Centre (ICRAF) shall lead the project initiatives and activities and provide technical backstopping and training material for project partners.
+The World Agroforestry Centre (ICRAF) leads the project initiatives and activities and provides technical backstopping and training material for project partners.

 Cooperative for Assistance and Relief Everywhere (CARE) - CARE's primary responsibility is regional coordination and technical support on community-based adaptation, capacity strengthening including behavior change, M&E, gender and equity.
-CARE will also manage project activities in Laos and Cambodia, and one site in Vietnam.
+CARE also manages project activities in Laos and Cambodia, and one site in Vietnam.

-For their long experience of working closely with farmers, the Farmers' Union Ha Tinh, Center for Community Development in Dien Bien Province, Cambodian Centre for Study and Development in Agriculture, will be involved in social preparation activities and farmer-to-farmer trainings.
+For their long experience of working closely with farmers, the Farmers' Union Ha Tinh, Center for Community Development in Dien Bien Province, Cambodian Centre for Study and Development in Agriculture, are involved in social preparation activities and farmer-to-farmer trainings.